atish28kumar03sahu2001/React-Redux-Redux-Tool-Kit/React-Redux-Toolkit-More/Readme.md

 ## Middleware

 Middleware is the suggested way to extend Redux with custom functionality.
 It provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 Use Middleware fro logging, crash reporting, performing, asynchronous tasks etc.

+## Async Actions

+### Synchronous Actions
+As soon as action was dispatched, the state was immediately updated. if you dispatch the CAKE_ORDERED action, the numOfCakes was right away decremented by 1.
+Same with ICECREAM_ORDERED action as well.

+### Async Actions
+Asynchronous API Calls to fetch data from an end point and use that data in your application.

+## Async Action Creators
+axios: Requests to an API end point
+redux-thunk: define async action creators, MIddleware